 CAP BMC Development Corporation (the Corporation) is taxed as a "C" Corporation under the Internal Revenue Code.
 The Corporation accounts for deferred income taxes under the asset and liability method in accordance with Accounting Standards Codification No. 740 (ASC 740), "Accounting for Income Taxes".
 The objective of this method is to establish deferred tax assets and liabilities for temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities at the enacted tax rate expected to be in effect when such amounts are realized or settled.
-ASC 740 also requires deferred tax assets and liabilities.
-The Corporation has no federal net operating loss carryforwards available at February 28, 2023 and 2022.
+ASC 740 also requires deferred tax assets and liabilities to be shown separately.
+There are no deferred tax assets or liabilities.
+The Corporation has no federal net operating loss carryforwards available at February 29, 2024 and February 28, 2023.

-Sandy Ledge Limited Partnership (the Partnership) is taxed as a partnership.
+Sandy Ledge Limited Partnership is taxed as a partnership.
 Federal income taxes are not payable, or provided by the partnership.
 Earnings and losses are included in the partners' federal income tax returns based on their share of partnership earnings.
 Partnerships are required to file income tax returns with the State of New Hampshire and pay an income tax at the state's statutory rate.